shwetabishtt/sql-sales-customer-analytics-/README.md

 ## Project Overview

 The **SQL Sales & Customer Analytics** project is a business-focused analysis of sales, product, and customer data using **Microsoft SQL Server**.
-The project applies SQL techniques such as **CTEs, JOINs, aggregate functions, CASE statements, and window functions** to transform transactional data into meaningful business insights.
+The project applies SQL techniques such as **CTEs, JOINs, aggregate functions, CASE statements, subqueries, and window functions** to transform transactional data into meaningful business insights.

-The analysis focuses on **sales trends, product performance, category contribution, customer segmentation, and customer-level KPIs**, providing a structured view of business and customer performance.
+The analysis focuses on **sales trends, cumulative performance, product performance, category contribution, product segmentation, customer segmentation, and customer-level KPIs**, providing a structured view of business and customer performance.

 ## Data Overview